About University Medical Center New Orleans

 Bringing advanced solutions to our community every day

-UMC New Orleans is continuing a rich legacy dating back nearly 300 years.
+University Medical Center New Orleans is continuing a rich legacy dating back nearly 300 years.
 Since our beginnings at Charity Hospital and University Hospital, continuing with Interim LSU Hospital from public to private management, we have delivered cutting-edge medical care to the Greater New Orleans area.
 With our partners at LSU Health New Orleans and Tulane University School of Medicine, we train the next generation of health care professionals and conduct leading research to find tomorrow’s cures.
-Whether it’s expert primary and specialty care or advanced emergency care at the region’s only Level 1 Trauma Center, UMC New Orleans offers the widest breadth of health care services in the area.
+Whether it’s expert primary and specialty care or advanced emergency care at the region’s only Level 1 Trauma Center, University Medical Center offers the widest breadth of health care services in the area.

 - 446 licensed inpatient beds

 - 60 behavioral health beds

 - 2.3 million square feet for healthcare services

 - 5-story Ambulatory Care Building with 276 exam rooms

 About Rev. Avery C. Alexander